austinkassman/odin-recipes/README.md

 Basic HTML project.

-Showcases foundations of HTML and basic GIT knowledge
+Showcases foundations of HTML and GIT workflow.